top of page

 Belfast transport plane

-A Short Belfast C.1 heavy lift transport used to carry large items from the UK to Ascension Island during the Falklands.
+Heavy lift transport used to carry large items from UK to Ascension during the Falklands War.
 Photographer MR Ibbotson, Cosford RAF Museum, 2025.

 Belfast propellors